CotripperPlatform/CoTrip/client/README.md

 - When creating a new component and wanting to safely store it, please do so with this Hierarchy in mind.

-- For a component to be in the atoms page it would look something like so
+- For a component to be in the atoms Folder it would look something like so

 IN STORIES.js
 storiesOf("Atoms/<component_name>", module)

-- For a component to be in the Layout page and also in the nav folder within Layout it woud be as such
+- For a component to be in the Atoms Folder and also in the Nav folder within Atoms it woud be as such

 IN STORIES.js
-storiesOf("Layout/Nav/<component_name>", module)
+storiesOf("Atoms/Nav/<component_name>", module)

 #### Prototype